 The 65th Motocross World Championship includes 19 events, ending in Argentina on November 21.
 The World Championship Series run 19 events with two races per class at each round.
 Race duration is thirty minutes plus two laps.

 Postponed: MXGP Netherlands (COVID-19)

 The 2021 season should have started in the Netherlands on May 23.
-However, the race is postponed because of the COVID-19 pandemic.
+However, the race was postponed because of the COVID-19 pandemic.
 The new date is June 13.

 2021 Calendar: MXGP

 - June 13, 2021: MXGP of Russia (Orlyonok)

 - June 27 2021: MXGP of Great Britain